TheFirstMe/csgcek/lexical analyser/readme.md

 # Lexical analyser in C using automata

-This program was done as part of an assignment of Compiler Design
+This program was done as part of an assignment for **CS304 - Compiler Design**

 ## Problem